dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 They knew about the tunnels.
 They knew I was afraid of the ocean.
 They knew I couldn’t leave the island.

 And They did nothing to help me.
-Yes, it was Them.
+It was Them.
 They were all in on it.

 So much for an honest and safe town.